Choosing a personal pension

 There are hundreds of personal pensions on the market and choosing between them can be confusing.
 Here's some things to think about when choosing a personal pension:

-- shop around to give yourself the widest choice and take your time to get as much information as you can before you decide.
-You could also use a comparison website such as the Money Advice Service to find providers and compare pension products.
+- shop around to give yourself the widest choice and take your time to get as much information as you can before you decide - find out more about shopping around for pensions on the Money Helper website

 - compare products from different providers.
 Ask for the key facts document for each pension plan you are considering.
 This is a summary of all the important facts about the pension plan.
 Providers are required to give you this information and you can make a complaint if they don't